Pumpkin Bars with Cream Cheese Frosting

 - Cream.Cheese.Frosting!!!
 Who can resist???
-It’s the perfect complement to these autumn spiced pumpkin bars.
+It’s the perfect complement to this pumpkin dessert.

 Frequently Asked Questions

 Pumpkin puree is great for making pumpkin pie, pumpkin bread, pumpkin muffins, and even scones and cookies.
-Again, read the recipe carefully so you’re buying the correct product for the recipe.
+Again, read the recipes carefully so you’re buying the correct product.